 When injured in an accident, victims will often hire a personal injury attorney NJ to seek compensation.
 The damages provided in the settlement that is reached may cover both physical and emotional trauma.
-Victims should know that if they receive a settlement amount for their physical injuries, which may include nerve damage, broken bones, head trauma, and more, they will not have to pay taxes on the amount of money that is paid out to them.
+Victims should know that if they receive a settlement amount for their physical injuries they will not have to pay taxes on the amount of money that is paid out to them.
+That may include nerve damage, broken bones, head trauma, and more.
 If you only filed a lawsuit for the physical injuries and not for emotional pain and suffering, your settlement amount is tax-free.

 Taxes for Emotional Suffering

 A reliable NJ personal injury lawyer will often seek damages for both physical and emotional suffering for a client.
 Not only do accidents cause physical injuries that are painful, but they can lead to emotional suffering, including post-traumatic stress disorder, anxiety, and feelings of depression.